dbuscombe-usgs/doodle_labeller/README.md

 ## Run merge.py

 This script takes each individual mask image and merges them into one, keeping track of classes and class colors.
-This script takes a while to run, because it splits the merged image into small pieces that overlap by 50%, carries out a task-specific CRF-based label refinement on each, then averages the results.
+It optimizes the CRF parameters for each chunk.
+This script takes a while to run, because it splits the merged image into small pieces, carries out a task-specific CRF-based label refinement on each, then averages the results.
 The idea is to refine the image by over-sampling.
-Finally, a median filter is applied with an 11-pixel radius circular structural element, to smooth high-frequency noise.

 The amount of time the program takes is a function of the size of the image, and the number of CPU cores.
 The program uses all available cores, so machines with many cores will be faster.
-The program takes about 7 mins for a > 7000 x 4000 image using 8 Intel i7 2.9 GHz cores.
-Use of 16 cores of equivalent specification would approximately half the execution time, as would an image of half as many pixels.

 Assuming you have already activated the conda environment (`conda activate doodler` - see above) ...